 Publications

-An article by Maryna Shcherbenko prepared especially for the “MUHi 2009-2021” book.
+We publish an article by Maryna Shcherbenko, prepared especially for the “MUHi 2009-2021” book.

 Oleksandra Tokareva works in a very meditative watercolor technique, which is called washing out.
 Drawing helps her not only to express her position but take care of her mental health during the war.